gitdamilare/RealTimeLogging/README.md

-# Tecan
+# Random Task

 ## Task
-Our customers are interested in statistical data of their Tecan products.
+Our customers are interested in statistical data of their products.
 To facilitate this, design a system to gather and display run time data.
 Our robots write log files in a specific predefined structure.
 Once a log file reaches a certain size, it is zipped, and logging continues in a new log file.
 These log files shall be analyzed, and the statistical information shall be displayed on a web application

 1. -[x] Analysis of multiple log files at the same time (Priority 1)
 2. -[x] Extraction of the following data: